-Min Max Level Dry Semi-Sweet 1019 Sweet 29 2039 Dessert 30 Too Sweet 40
+Min Max Level Dry Semi-Sweet 1019 Sweet 29 20 39 Dessert 30 Too Sweet 40

-... of zero to about 80 for anything reasonable as a finished product.
-Explaining this chart is beyond the scope of this talk, but if you really want to know, see me later and I'll talk your ears off about mead-making.
+... which is beyond the scope of this talk, but if you really want to know, see me later and I'll talk your ears off about mead-making.
 Anyway, this means that we're going for roughly typical wine strength, and semi-sweet.

-We'll stick with the breeder selection function of just taking the top two most fit, but we'll also need a combiner function, to combine two parents into one, which could look like this:
+We'll stick with the breeder selection function of just taking the top two most fit, but we'll need a combiner function, to combine two parents into one, which could look like this: